bbatsov/blog/_posts/2011-05-03-ruby-or-python.markdown

 In the Python version we see only the side-effect(the printing), but not the return value.

+Python also ships with a minimalistic IDE called IDLE.
+If you don't have it by default after a python installation on Linux probably you're vendor decided to package IDLE as a separate package.
+IDLE offers basic features like syntax highlighting, code completion and integration with a debugger.
+It's a good tool for exploratory programming, but I advise you to pick another tool for serious development.

+#Naming conventions
+The naming conventions for both Ruby and Python are mostly the same which is good if you're using them both on a daily basis - less room for confusion.

+* variable and method names consisting of more then one word are written in lowercase with underscores separating the individual words like_this.
+* Class names start with capital letter and follow the camel case naming convention LikeThis.
+Some of Python's core classes, however, violate this convention.
+* Constants are generally written in all caps with underscores separating the individual words LIKE_THIS.

+As I mentioned earlier it's customary to add ? as a suffix to predicate methods and ! to mutator methods in Ruby.
+This convention is not always followed unfortunately, even in Ruby's standard library.

 #OOP support
 Both Ruby and Python are famous members of the family of object